emwap/stream-paper/paper.md

 variation on a cyclic buffer, by splitting the buffer and the filter coefficients in two which avoids the cost of modulus operations.
-We have also made a Feldspar implementation of this algorithm which is shown as "Monadic Buffer".
+We have also made a Feldspar implementation of this algorithm which is shown as "Monadic Buffer Opt.".
 The C and Feldspar implementations perform virtually identically.
-The "Monadic reference" implementation is the fastest for filter orders below 20, suggesting that it is fast as long as there are enough registers to hold the buffer.
-Above that threshold, the "Monadic Buffer" algorithm is clearly superior
+The "Monadic Unrolled" implementation is the fastest for filter orders below 20, suggesting that it is fast as long as there are enough registers to hold the buffer.
+Above that threshold, the "Monadic Buffer Opt." algorithm is clearly superior

 # Relation to Functional Streams